When Should You Move out During a Short Sale?

 - You're living rent-free.
 If you have stopped making mortgage payments, it's not costing you anything to stay in the home.
 You may as well stay there as long as you can and continue to save for a security deposit and first/last month's rent.

 - Some banks require occupancy.
 The last thing you need to hear is your short sale was declined because you moved out.
-We've had short sales rejected by banks because the home was vacant and the investor guidelines required occupancy.
+We've seen short sales rejected by banks because the home was vacant and the investor guidelines required occupancy.
 Don't think you can just say you live there when you don't because banks will ask for a copy of your cable bill.

 - Your home shows better with furniture.
 There is only so much a short sale agent can do to shoot a photograph of an empty bedroom.
 A corner with a window is the most unappealing shot.
 Your home will sell faster and attract more committed buyers if you do not move out.